voya-voja/dann5.3/README.md

 Now **python** is ready to set up a new virtual environment.
 To verify all is ready, open *Command Prompt* window and run

-### 2. Create Python virtual environment for quantum programming
+### 2. Create Python virtual environment for quantum programming (VE4QP)
 Create a virtual environment for your Quantum work.
-To create **d5** virtual environment:
+To create **d5 VE4QP**):
 1. Open *Command Prompt* window
 2. Go to folder where *d5* virtual environment folder should be created
-    - e.g. you can create *Envs* folder in *%userprofile%/AppData/Local* folder and run the following command
+    - e.g. in case of windows you can create *Envs* folder in *%userprofile%/AppData/Local* folder and run the following command
     > cd %userprofile%/AppData/Local/Envs
+    - in case of mac or linux *Envs* folder can be created in user's 'HOME' folder.
+Make shure the *Envs* is a working directory by moving into it:
+    > cd ~/Envs
-3. Run the following command to create a virtual environment called *d5*
+3. Run the following command to create a virtual environment called **d5**
+    - in case of Windows:

     > python -m venv d5

+    - or in case of mac or linux:

+    > python3 -m venv d5
-4. *Activate* the virtual environment by running:
+4. *Activate* the VE4QP by running:
+    - in case of Windows:
     > %userprofile%/AppData/Local/Envs/d5/Scripts/activate
+    - or in case of mac and linux
+    > source ~/Envs/d5/Scripts/activate
 5. As a result, the prompt will change to begin with *(d5)*
 6. Upgrade *pip* by running:
     > python -m pip install --upgrade pip